Adaptive Sports Resources

 Contact: Emily Vanderzwaag

 The Eagles Disabled Sports Team offers team and individual competition opportunities and is sanctioned by the Michigan and National Disability Sports Alliances.
 Most participants have cerebral palsy or spina bifida.
 Participants practice weekly; local and away competitive meets involve travel around the state and culminate in Victory Games State Tournament held annually at MSU in East Lansing.
 Grand Rapids Eagles provides athletic training and sports opportunities for people with physical disabilities in track and field, slalom, bowling, cycling, cross country, power soccer, bocce ball, power lifting, and more.
 All skill levels are encouraged to join the team.
-This program is for participants between the ages of 7 and 18.
+This program is for participants ages 7 and above.